rajington/aws-lambda-zombie-workshop/README.md

 	}
 	```

-6. We don't need to update the *sample utterances* because we're still listening for the checkpoing in the same way.
+6. We don't need to update the *sample utterances* because we're still listening for the checkpoint in the same way.

 7. Click **Save**.